 Assumption Description of risk Level of uncertainty Financial Impact Impact 14.
-Natural Disaster: , , 14.
 Natural Disaster: The 2021-2031 Long Term Plan has assumed there would be limited events during the term of the plan and that such events would not be significant.
 Subsequent to the finalisation and adoption of the Long Term Plan Buller District suffered in mid-July 2021 a one in 60 year flood event that caused significant displacement of the Westport Community and damage to the district's infrastructure.
 Two further flooding events occurred in February 2022 and those two combined are being treated as a separate flooding event.
 Total estimates of damages from the July and February flood events are in the order of \$50 million.
-The National Emergency Management Agency (NEMA) funds 60% of eligible of risk That there is a significant natural disaster in the District, such as flooding, earthquake or fire.
+The National Emergency Management Agency (NEMA) funds 60% of eligible infrastructure repair costs (non-roading) following natural disasters.
+At the time of preparing the 2022-2023 Draft Annual Plan Council staff are working with staff at NEMA and the Department of Internal Affairs on a request for additional funding support from central government to assist with the costs of repairing infrastructure damaged during the events.
+In preparing the 2022-2023 Draft Annual Plan the assumption had been made that the remaining 40% would be funded.
+The costs and funding of the flood recovery work has been left out of the Draft Annual Plan, based on the assumption it is fully funded externally so no impact on rates or debt, and that any carrying costs associated with lags in funding and payment of costs would be merely timing and immaterial.
+Prior to adoption of the Draft Annual Plan Council were notified that Council would have to contribute \$173,850 for each event and that this cannot be sought from central government.
+The Draft Annual Plan does not provide for any further significant events.
+That there is a significant natural disaster in the District, such as flooding, earthquake or fire.
 That Council is unable to secure external funding for the full 40% remaining infrastructure repair costs.
-Council's Council has adequate insurance to cover natural disasters.
+Council's carrying costs for flood recovery expenditure are prolonged and material.
+Medium High Council has adequate insurance to cover natural disasters.
 However, in the event of another significant event Council will need to re-evaluate its work programme and implement disaster recovery plans.
 If Council is unable to secure external funding for its 40% share of the flood recovery infrastructure repair costs for the July 2021 and February 2022 events this then becomes a cost to Council and the community.
-Initially this will involve reliance on debt funding that would result in breaching the debt limit imposed in the Financial Strategy of the 2021-2031 Long Term Plan, and an evaluation of which assets are able infrastructure repair costs (non-roading) following natural disasters.
-At the time of preparing the 2022-2023 Draft Annual Plan Council staff are working with staff at NEMA and the Department of Internal Affairs on a request for additional funding support from central government to assist with the costs of repairing infrastructure damaged during the events.
-In preparing the 2022-2023 Draft Annual Plan the assumption had been made that the remaining 40% would be funded. carrying costs for flood recovery expenditure are prolonged and material. rrying costs r flood covery penditure e prolonged reprioritisation of to feel work provided for subsequent years of Plan.
-It is highly likely in has to fund the 400 up in subsequent for the 400 up in subsequent to be returned 100% to service, and reprioritisation of the programme of work provided for in the plan and subsequent years of the Long Term The costs and funding of the flood recovery work has been left out of the Draft Annual Plan, based on the assumption it is fully funded externally so no impact on rates or debt, and that any carrying costs associated with lags in funding and payment of costs would be merely timing and immaterial.
-Prior to adoption of the Draft Annual Plan Council were notified that Council would have to contribute \$173,850 for each event and that this cannot be sought from central government.
-The Draft Annual Plan does not provide for any further significant events.
+Initially this will involve reliance on debt funding that would result in breaching the debt limit imposed in the Financial Strategy of the 2021-2031 Long Term Plan, and an evaluation of which assets are able to be returned 100% to service, and reprioritisation of the programme of work provided for in the plan and subsequent years of the Long Term Plan.
+It is highly likely in the event Council has to fund the 40% that rates will go up in subsequent Annual Plans and levels of service may alter.